Explore the Arts Scene in Gillette, WY

 PHOTO CREDIT: Michael Conti

-A number of crowd-pleasing arts and culture attractions in Gillette and Campbell County are accessible to the public, ranging from entertainment options to special attractions and even poignant memorials.
+Arts and cultural attractions draw attention in Gillette and Campbell County and are accessible to the public, ranging from entertainment options to special attractions and even poignant memorials.

 AVA Community Art Center

-The AVA (Advocacy for Visual Arts) Community Art Center hosts numerous exhibitions each year in Gillette, with shows related to painting, sculpture, pottery, photography and other mediums.
-Each summer, AVA is home to the Community Art Show where local artists can put their work on display, plus AVA schedules a variety of art classes all year aimed toward adults as well as children.
+With a slogan of “building a better community by enriching lives through art,” AVA (Advocacy for Visual Arts) Community Art Center hosts numerous exhibitions each year in Gillette, with shows related to painting, sculpture, pottery, photography and other mediums.
+Each summer, AVA is home to a Community Art Show where local artists can put their work on display, plus AVA schedules a variety of art classes all year aimed toward adults and children.

-The Campbell County School District Planetarium resides in its own building at Sage Valley Junior High School and has been an entertainment staple since 1981.
+Housed in its own building at Sage Valley Junior High School, Campbell County School District Planetarium has been an entertainment staple since 1981.
 The facility has a 30-foot-diameter ceiling dome for classroom sessions, plus the public is invited to view frequent free nighttime laser shows accompanied by rock music.
 The planetarium is maintained by funds from Campbell County School District No. 1 and the donations of community supporters.

 Children's Memorial Walkway

-Children's Memorial Walkway at McManamen Park is a place of art and trees dedicated to the memory of all local children who have passed away.
-After the untimely death of a young girl as the result of an accident, the walkway has become a place of peace and tranquility for those in Campbell County who have lost a child far too early in life.
+Children's Memorial Walkway at McManamen Park combines art and nature into a place of peace and tranquility for those in Campbell County who have lost a child far too early in life.
 On the first Saturday of every May, a remembrance ceremony is held for families and friends to remember, mourn and celebrate the lives of their children.

 Check out more attractions in Gillette.